srilamaiti/srilamaiti.github.io/README.md

 - **Estimating Impact of Mileage on Used Car Pricing in Indian Market**

   As today’s automobile industry is facing the car-chip shortage across the world and the entire globe is facing the unstable economic condition caused by pandemic and inflation, the buyers are shifting their focus towards the pre-owned cars.
 The car experts provide some broad guidelines and data-based approaches to estimate the factors affecting the market value of the used cars.
 It has been traditionally thought that mileage is the main driver for used car valuation, but I seek to examine other factors that may influence the price of used cars, such as the car manufacturers, and regular or luxury cars, fuel type, region.
-In this study, I would like to answer the below question:-
-**How much effect the mileage has on the used car valuation in Indian car market?**

-  Please find research paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Estimating%20Impact%20of%20Mileage%20on%20Used%20Car%20Pricing%20in%20Indian%20Market.pdf).
+In this study, I would like to answer the below question:-**How much effect the mileage has on the used car valuation in Indian car market?** Please find research paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Estimating%20Impact%20of%20Mileage%20on%20Used%20Car%20Pricing%20in%20Indian%20Market.pdf).

+- **Cancerous Tumor Detection Based On Histopathological Tissue Image**

+  In this project, we are trying to identify cancerous tumor identification on histopathological tissue images.
+We have used CNN based architecture to identify if a given image is cancerous or not.
+Please find the [presentation](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Cancerous%20Tumor%20Detection%20Based%20On%20Histopathological%20Tissue%20Image.pdf), [EDA](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/cancerous_tumor_detection_based_on_histopathological_tissue_image/w207_cancer_detection_eda.ipynb) and [model](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/cancerous_tumor_detection_based_on_histopathological_tissue_image/Final_ResNet_Model.ipynb).

+- **Recyclable Object Classification Using Computer Vision Techniques**

+  In this project we are trying to identify various types of recyclable objects using computer vision techniques like edge detection, texture detection, color, key point detection features.
+Here are the [presentation](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/recyclable_object_classification_computer_vision/recyclable_object_classification_computer_vision_presentattion.pdf) and [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/recyclable_object_classification_computer_vision/recyclable_object_classification_computer_vision.pdf).

+- **Q&A Application**

+  Here I created a RAG based Q&A application where the user can ask questions about a product and the application will provide answers based on product manual.
+I used langchain and Pinecone as vector database.
+Here is the [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/rag_q_%26_a/RAG_Q_%26_A.ipynb).

 - **PDF Summarizer**

   Here I tried to summarize a given PDF document using LangChain methods like Map-Reduce, stuff, refine.
 Here is the [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/pdf_summarizer/llm_langchain_read_from_pdf_and_summarize.ipynb).

+- **Machine Learning Algorithms From Scratch**

+  Here I am trying to rewrite the popular machine learning algorithms from scratch without calling the finctions.
+Here is [repo](https://github.com/srilamaiti/srilamaiti.github.io/tree/main/ml_algo_from_scratch).

 - **Recommendation System Using No-SQL**